dekoza/mtgpl/ORI.rst

 :mtgtip:`Starfield of Nyx<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/6/861dc1a5-4e84-47bc-83a2-f289804086d8.jpg?1562029318|https://scryfall.com/card/ori/33/starfield-of-nyx?utm_source=api>`
    At the beginning of your upkeep, you may return target enchantment card from your graveyard to the battlefield.

-   As long as you control five or more enchantments, each other non-Aura enchantment you control is a creature in addition to its other types and has base power and base toughness each equal to its converted mana cost.
+   As long as you control five or more enchantments, each other non-Aura enchantment you control is a creature in addition to its other types and has base power and base toughness each equal to its mana value.

 :mtgtip:`Suppression Bonds<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/3/d34c717b-224b-4289-826d-f5b1f7c3dbfb.jpg?1562043513|https://scryfall.com/card/ori/34/suppression-bonds?utm_source=api>`